anabollain/javascript-personal-project-memory-game/README.md

 * To work with with loops
 * To practice CSS transitions to improve the user's experience

+## Personal insight

+I noticed that the user was able to flip over more than 2 cards due to the time delay (`setTimeOut()`) in the match verification process.
+This resulted in  having some cards flipped over indefinitely, disrupting the logic of the game.

+In order to solve this bug, I have changed the event handler function associated with the click event, adding some verifications:

+* If the user clicks twice the same card, nothing happens.
+It will not add up to the counter, the user will have to choose another card to continue playing

+* If two cards have already been clicked, the user will have to wait until the match has been checked to continue playing

 ## Web Application

 You will find below some images of each state of the application, as well as some additional information of each one: